 Let us first suppose a synchrony assumption of one minute.
-Proof of work assumes a synchrony assumption implicitly, as if excessive network latency is permitted then it is quite easily possible for two chains to grow in parallel forever [cite 1], so this introduces no new assumptions.
+Proof of work assumes a synchrony assumption implicitly, as if excessive network latency is permitted then it is quite easily possible for two chains to grow in parallel forever [cite 1]; the main new assumption that we are introducing for the moment is that it's not just miners that need to have low latency but also clients.
 If this synchrony assumption applies both between miner and miner and between miner and client, then in the normal case no new risks are introduced: all miners will hear about all broadcasted transactions within one minute, miners include transactions immediately, and so analysis is identical to the standard Nakamoto case.

 Now let us consider the possibility of temporary 51% attacks.
 Suppose that an extremely powerful miner broadcasts a block tree (that is, a chain or a diverging set of chains), and after this the miner's hashpower drops back to well below 51%.
-For any given (block, transaction) pair, there is a maximum difference of two minutes in each client's perceived delay between the transaction and the block, and so it is very possible that some transaction was published (and seen by all clients) at time T, a chain not including that transaction published at time T + 168 hours - 30 seconds, with some clients perceiving the chain as having arrived before the 168 hour window and some clients perceiving the chain as having arrived after this window.
+For any given (block, transaction) pair, there is a maximum difference of two minutes in each client's perceived delay between the transaction and the block, and so it is very possible that some transaction was published (and seen by all clients) at time T, a chain not including that transaction published at time T+168 hours - 30 seconds, with some clients perceiving the chain as having arrived before the 168 hour window and some clients perceiving the chain as having arrived after this window.